The Archives of the Province of Vienna

 State Institutions

 The section of the Archives concerning State Institutions and Enterprises includes former state institutions in the field of social welfare (the foundling hospital, the maternity hospital, orphanages).
-Forming part of this section are also the records orginating from one commercial enterprise (a factory of sulphuric acid).
+Forming part of this section are also the records originating from one commercial enterprise (a factory of sulphuric acid).

 Bundespolizeidirektion Wien